11 Methods to Maximize Physician Alignment & Improve Hospital/Physician Relations

 - The potential to alienate those already practicing in the service area

-7. Add Physician Leaders.
-Physicians traditionally rise to leadership roles within the physician/hospital relationship via committee assignments, medical directorships and board memberships.
-These roles are important, and can grant physicians the influence over issues pertaining to patient care that of are most importance to them.
+Physicians traditionally rise to leadership roles within the physician/hospital relationship via committee assignments, medical directorships, and board memberships.
+These roles are important and can grant physicians the influence over issues pertaining to patient care that are most important to them.
 They can also instill within hospital leadership a perspective that's important for:

 - convincing specialists of the workability of new delivery models